jacksleight/statamic-bard-texstyle/MIGRATION.md

 4. Move and rename `config/bard-paragraph-style.php` to `config/statamic/bard_texstyle.php`
 5. That's (kind of) it!

-## Updating the Configuration
+## Updating the Configuration (optional)

 The configuration format has changed slightly, however the Bard Paragraph Style format is still supported.
-I recommend updating your configuration to the new format so you can use the new features and as support may be removed in the future.
+I recommend updating your configuration so you can use the new features.
+Support may also be removed in the future.

 The most important change is that the `styles` array is now associative, so you'll need to add keys to each item.
 These keys are the button names and will be used instead of the `button` option.